godotengine/godot-docs/learning/features/2d/particle_systems_2d.rst

 Randomness
 ----------

 All physics parameters can be randomized.
-Random variables go from 0 to
-1. The formula to randomize a parameter is:
+Random values range from ``0`` to ``1``.
+The formula to randomize a parameter is:

 ::

-    initial_value = param_value + param_value*randomness
+    initial_value = param_value + param_value * randomness

 Fixed FPS
 ---------

 This setting can be used to set the particle system to render at a fixed FPS.
-For instance, changing the FPS to 2 will make the particles render every 2 frames a second, however it will not slow down.
+For instance, changing the value to ``2`` will make the particles render at 2 frames per second.
+Note this does not slow down the particle system itself.

 Fract Delta
 -----------